armno/blog/content/post/vercel/index.md

 Since there is no secure way to keep an API key on the client side, I decided to put the app in [Express.js](https://expressjs.com/) (a node web framework).
-Keep my frontend app in `/public` directory and the backend part in an Express route function.
+Keep my frontend app in `/public` directory and the backend part, which is actually just a API gateway to the actual API, in an Express route function `/api`.
 Host it on my DigitalOcean droplet.

 {{< image
   src="images/app-flow.svg"
   alt="data-flow"
-  width="500"
+  width="700"
 >}}

 Automated deployment was setup kind of manually too.
 I used [`github-webhook-handler`](https://www.npmjs.com/package/github-webhook-handler)
-to add another route to Express and use with GitHub webhooks.
+to add another route `/pull` to Express and use with GitHub webhooks.

 Whenever I push the code to GitHub, it'll ping the route.
-The route callback then pulls the code from github, and restart the Express app on the server.
+The route callback then pulls the code from github, and restart the Express app on the server which is managed by [`pm2`](https://www.npmjs.com/package/pm2)

 It was not a lot to set up, but still, not free.
-As a frontend developer, I always wish to do less on the server side and would like to focus on the frontend side which is my area of expertise.
+As a frontend developer, I always wish to do less on the server side and would like to focus on the frontend side which is my area of interest.

 ## Going Serverless

 I have been hearing ['serverless'](https://martinfowler.com/articles/serverless.html) buzzword but never has a chance to use it.

-It could be a great fit for my _serverful_ app where I can host the frontend part statically and connect to my API which is on this serverless magic thing.
+It could be a great fit for my little _serverful_ app if I can host the frontend part statically and connect to my API which is on this serverless magic thing.

-(I tried AWS Lambda a while ago and didn't get it much.
-It seems like is a good product though.
-It is just not for me.)

 [**Vercel**](https://vercel.com) is a cloud platform for static sites and serverless functions.
-I see Vercel as a direct competitor to Netlify.
+I see Vercel as a direct competitor to [Netlify](https://netlify.com).
-I'm using Netlify already with this blog and really impressed how Netlify makes many things a lot easier.
+I'm [using](https://armno.in.th/2018/08/18/move-to-netlify/) Netlify already with this blog and really am impressed how Netlify makes many things a lot easier.
 I'm curious how it compares to Vercel so I give Vercel a try this time.